chloeyeo/Difference-in-int-Arrays/README.md

 calculates the difference between two int[] arrays, say array a and array b, i.e: a-b and returns the result as another int[] array.

-For example if user enters
+For example if user enters:

 1 2 2

-as elements of the first array and enters
+as elements of the first array, and enters:

 1

 as element of second array,
 then [1,2,2] - [1]
-is calculated so
+is calculated, so:

 [2,2]

 will be printed out as a result.